jevets/mtnviewlandscapes/README.md

 Simply runs the harp webserver.

+Port 9001 is used by default for serving.
+So you'd access your local server at [localhost:9001](http://localhost:9001).

+##### Overriding the local server port

+Override the port by running `npm run serve -- --port=xxxx`, which will result in a local server runnning at localhost:xxxx.

 #### `npm run build-js`

 Runs `browserify` on `app.js`, resulting in a `bundle.js` that includes third-party scripts loaded via `require()`.